synaptic-dev/atm/packages/openkit/llms.md

-# OpenKit for LLMs: Creating AI Tools
+# OpenKit for LLMs: Creating Headless Apps For AI

-This guide helps LLMs (like Claude, GPT, etc.) quickly create and use tools with the OpenKit framework.
-OpenKit is designed for building function-calling tools that integrate seamlessly with AI systems.
+This guide helps LLMs (like Claude, GPT, etc.) quickly create and use apps with the OpenKit framework.
+OpenKit is designed for building headless Apps-For-AI that integrate seamlessly with AI systems.

 ## Quick Start